Given a string str. The task is to find all possible number of strings that can be obtained by replacing the “$” with alphabets in the given string.

 Here we have to find the number of ways to form a string with given constraints.

-- First occurence of $ is at 2nd position i.e. 1st index, so we can use 5 vowels.
+- First occurrence of $ is at 2nd position i.e. 1st index, so we can use 5 vowels.

-- Second occurence of $ is at 3rd position, so we can use 21 consonants.
+- Second occurrence of $ is at 3rd position, so we can use 21 consonants.

-- Third occurence of $ is at 5th position, so we can use 21 consonants.
+- Third occurrence of $ is at 5th position, so we can use 21 consonants.

 So, total number of ways to form above string is = 5*21*21 = 2205